-As we prepped the chicken, Shane told us about his love of cooking and how he had learned most of his techniques from his elders.
+As we prepped the chicken, Shane told us about his love and how he had learned most of his techniques from his elders.
 He may not be old himself, but he was clearly a man who respected those that came before and wanted to keep Jamaican traditions alive and authentic.

 Similar to our experience in Barbados, we were told that seasonings were more of a paste than dry rub and that both fresh and dried ingredients are used.
 Into the bowl went fresh garlic, onion, scallions, scotch bonnet chiles, ginger and thyme.
 Next came the dry ingredients, which included a surprisingly large amount of allspice.
 I’ve always used allspice similarly to how I use cloves, sparingly, as it was my perception that their flavors can overtake a dish.
 Shane explained that it takes a lot of allspice to get the true Jamaican Jerk flavor.
 Confused, I told him that our friend Christine in Barbados said that the key was cloves.
 What Shane said next helped it all make sense.